RylanSchaeffer/FieteLab-Dynamical-CRP/README.md

 ## Running

-Each experiment has its own directory, each containing a `main.py` that creates a `plots` subdirectory (e.g. `exp_00_ibp_prior/plots`) and then reproduces the plots in the paper.
-Each `main.py` should be run from the repository directory e.g.:

-`python3 exp_00_ibp_prior/main.py`
+Each experiment (e.g. `00_prior`) is in its own directory.
+Each experiment directory should contain a `run_one.py` file for running a single configuration.
+If you want to launch sweeps, we run sweeps via [Weights and Biases](https://wandb.ai/) that we configure via `.yaml` files.
+After completing your runs, each experiment directory should also contain an `analyze_sweep.py` file that reads the results from Weights and Biases and generates the plots in a `plots` subdirectory (e.g. `00_prior/plots`).

 ## TODO
-- Write out mean field family and approximate variational lower bound
+- Derive parameter updates for von-Mises likelihood
-- Derive parameter updates for Gaussian likelihood and probably one other (e.g. multinomial)
+- Derive parameter updates for Dirichlet-Multinomial likelihood
-- Generate synthetic data with particular temporal structure - assume the algorithm knows exactly the generative process
+- Real-world data: housing
 - Real-world data: Omniglot, with particular temporal transition between "languages"
 - Real-world data: NYT Corpus or some other text corpus
-- Add to Unsupervised Learning of Visual Features by Contrasting Cluster Assignments

 ## Contact